iabraham/bioe205/lectures/lec04/index.md

 reveals that more is different: the one on the left seems to have "more energy" while the one on the right seems to be more "subdued".

-Two properties that characterizes these differences are the root-mean-square value (a.k.a RMS value) and variance both of which we can contrast with the mean.
+Two properties that characterize these differences are the root-mean-square value (a.k.a RMS value) and variance both of which we can contrast with the mean.
 Recall the usual definitions.